 - 1. To equip students with a thorough understanding of chemistry concepts relevant to engineering applications. - 2.
-Additionally, to familiarize students with applied topics such as spectroscopy, electrochemistry, and instrumental methods. - 3.
-To raise awareness among students about environmental issues such as climate change, pollution, and waste management, which impact quality of life.
+To familiarize students with applied topics such as spectroscopy, electrochemistry, and instrumental methods. - 3.
+To raise awareness among students about environmental issues, including climate change, pollution, and waste management, and their impact on quality of life.